-While our doctors at Lytle, Tate & Stamper are experts at reducing postoperative complications and maximizing recovery, it’s still common for patients to experience some discomfort as they begin healing.
+While our doctors at Lytle, Tate & Stamper are trained in reducing postoperative complications and maximizing recovery, it’s still common for patients to experience some discomfort as they begin healing.
 Since prescribing opioids can be dangerous and over-the-counter pain meds aren’t always enough, Exparel is a new solution that provides long-lasting pain relief during recovery.

 What Is Exparel?